 We’re always hearing that we could be having better sex, a better orgasm, or a better relationship.
 But how often do we hear the nitty-gritty of how we can actually better understand our deepest desires and most embarrassing questions?
 Bustle has enlisted Vanessa Marin, a sex therapist based in San Francisco, to help us out with the details.
-No gender, sexual orientation, or question is off-limits, and all questions remain anonymous.
+All genders, sexual orientations, or questions are off-limits, and all questions remain anonymous.
 Now, on to today’s topic: how to feel more turned on during sex.

 A: Thanks for your question!
 Arousal is a complex process, and there could be a lot of different factors at play here.
 Fortunately there are some tried-and-true ways to increase your enjoyment of sex.
 Let’s dive right in!

 You said in your message that you almost always say yes to sex when your partner initiates, even if you’re not in the mood.
 It’s hard (though not impossible) to feel turned on during sex if you weren’t ever aroused in the first place.
 It’s like sitting down to eat a really great meal when you’re already full.
 Sure, it might still taste kinda good, but you’re probably not going to be able to enjoy it the way you would when you were legitimately hungry.

 Maintenance sex can be part of a healthy relationship, but you should feel comfortable turning down sex if you’re not in the mood (and your partner should be respectful of your decision).
 Doing so may help you get more in tune with your own natural feelings of arousal and desire.